KosiAtupulazi/collision-detection/README.md

 This project detects collisions in dashcam videos using a fine-tuned 3D CNN (r3d_18).
 It processes short clips by extracting 16 frames around ```time_of_event``` and classifies them as crash or no-crash.

+# Dataset

+This project uses labeled dashcam video clips from the [Nexar AI Dashcam Challenge dataset]((https://www.kaggle.com/competitions/nexar-collision-prediction))].
+Clips were trimmed and preprocessed into 16-frame sequences centered around annotated collision events.

+- Videos were sampled to include both **crash** and **no crash** events.

 ### Model

 This project uses **ResNet3D-18 (`r3d_18`)**, a 3D convolutional neural network designed to recognize actions in video by capturing both **spatial** (what something looks like) and **temporal** (how it moves) features.